COVID-19 pandemic in Serbia: May — July

-On 6 May, the parliament have dismissed previous decision of state of emergency.
-Which means from now on, no curfew will be enforced.
-Though, measures of social distancing and wearing masks and gloves while using public transport will remain.
+On 6 May, the parliament dismissed previous its decision of state of emergency.
+Which meant from then on, no curfew was enforced.
+Though, measures of social distancing and wearing masks and gloves while using public transport remained.
 From 15 June, weddings can be held.

-Since 1 June, mass events are allowed again.
+Since 1 June, mass events were allowed again.
 On 21 June, the 2020 Serbian parliamentary election took place – seven weeks later than planned before.
-On 26 June, new measures have been imposed for Belgrade, from now on wearing masks is mandatory in closed spaces and in public transport.
-On 27 June 27, due to growing number of COVID-19 positives and packed hospitals with patients, new measures have been taken for the south-western municipalities of Novi Pazar and Tutin.
-From now on, all the children playgrounds will be closed, working hours of shops, markets, hair salons, bakeries, butcher shops will be limited to no later than 19:00 UTC+1.
+On 26 June, new measures were imposed for Belgrade, from now on wearing masks was mandatory in closed spaces and in public transport.
+On 27 June, due to growing number of COVID-19 positives and packed hospitals with patients, new measures were taken for the south-western municipalities of Novi Pazar and Tutin.
+From then on, all the children playgrounds were closed, working hours of shops, markets, hair salons, bakeries, butcher shops were limited to no later than 19:00 UTC+1.

-On 7 July, Aleksandar Vučić has announced possible curfew between 18:00 and 06:00 from Friday to Monday.
-It is not yet clear if the curfew will affect only Belgrade or the whole country, though he emphasized he would like it to be across the country.
+On 7 July, Aleksandar Vučić announced possible curfew between 18:00 and 06:00 from Friday to Monday.
+It was not clear if the curfew would affect only Belgrade or the whole country, though he emphasised he would like it to be across the country.
 This announcement sparked protests outside the parliament.

 Economic measures

 On 26 March 2020, employers can postpone paying taxes on suficit until 30 June.
-On 31 March, Vučić announced that all the small and medium-sized companies will receive help for the following 3 months to "survive" under the condition that they don't fire 10 percent of employees.
-All hairdressers shoemakers and bakers will receive a minimal wage (255.27€ as of January 2020) from the state.
-Every citizen older than 18, will receive 100 euros to support the spending and to support local businesses.
+On 31 March, Vučić announced that all the small and medium-sized companies would receive help for the following 3 months to "survive" under the condition that they don't fire 10 percent of employees.
+All hairdressers shoemakers and bakers would receive a minimal wage (255.27€ as of January 2020) from the state.
+Every citizen older than 18, would receive 100 euros to support the spending and to support local businesses.

 On 8 April, the Serbian government passed a decree on additional borrowing.

-On 23 April, a previous decision to give every citizen 100 euros has been revised, stating than only pensioners and welfare users will get the money, others interested in government's help, will need to inform the government if they want to receive the support from government.
-This decision has been made, ostensibly because "some tycoons from the political area and outside were humiliated" with the previous decision to help every citizen older than 18, as they felt insulted with the amount.
+On 23 April, a previous decision to give every citizen 100 euros was revised, so than only pensioners and welfare users would receive the money, others interested in government's help, needed to inform the government if they want to receive the support from government.
+This decision was made, ostensibly because "some tycoons from the political area and outside were humiliated" with the previous decision to help every citizen older than 18, as they felt insulted with the amount.